marios-code-path/spring-reactive-authorization/README.md

-# Configuring Spring Security WebFlux
+# Configuring Reactive Spring Security WebFlux

-This article discuses the Spring Security configuration for apps that want to also use reactive [WebFlux](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html).
+Effective security can insulate our applications from ill effects of malicious, and accidental intent in many aspects of programming.
+Things like network security can only go so far in isolating harm to distributed computing applications.
+Prevent malicious hackers from gaining access to your systems by ensuring the tools meet the standards for your appcation.

-Spring Security [WebFlux](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html) is the framework that lets us declare request routing, and express security - like classical Spring Security - but using functional and reactive techniques.
+[Spring Security WebFlux](https://docs.spring.io/spring-security/site/docs/5.0.6.RELEASE/reference/htmlsingle/) is the framework that lets us declare security constructs to our ordinary [WebFlux](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html)applications.
+This is similar to classical Spring Security and [WebMVC](https://docs.spring.io/spring-framework/docs/3.2.x/spring-framework-reference/html/mvc.html)  with the major difference being the use of functional and reactive techniques.

 ## Getting Started